 Freight is the transportation of goods in bulk via road, intermodal transport (rail and road), ship, or air.
-Freight shipping is an integral part of many ecommerce businesses’ operations.
-In this article, we’ll cover the freight basics, including what classifies as freight and the different types of freight shipments.
+Freight shipping is an integral part of many ecommerce businesses’ operations, especially when international shipping is involved.

 What is freight shipping?

 Freight shipping is the transportation of large shipments of goods transported domestically or across the globe via air, land, or sea.
 The goods are loaded on pallets or into large, sturdy containers and transported using one or more modes of transportation.

 Any shipment that is larger than 30 inches by 30 inches by 30 inches, or weighs over 150 pounds is considered freight.
 Shipments under these dimensions would typically be more cost-effective to ship via parcel.

 Freight delivery shipments can either be loaded onto a truck on pallets or floor-loaded.
 Floor-loaded trucks need to be unloaded by hand, while inventory loaded on pallets can be easily loaded/unloaded using a dock or forklift.

 A standard truck can transport a maximum of 26 pallets.
 The typical dimension of a pallet is 48 inches wide by 40 inches long, with a maximum height of 80 inches.
 Any pallet exceeding 48 inches in height is considered a double-stacked pallet.

 Truck beds and containers are typically four feet off the ground.
 In order to load/unload the truck, warehouses are equipped with an elevated dock.

 - If the warehousing and storage facility isn’t equipped with a dock, an alternate solution is to load/unload the truck by using a forklift or loading equipment.

 - If any pickup/drop-off location does not have a dock or forklift, a truck with a lift gate service can be booked for an additional cost.